pablo-aviles-prieto/Hotel-management-dashboard-frontend/README.md

 # Hotel management dashboard

-Demo app dashboard to manage all the
+Demo app dashboard to manage all the internal structure of a hotel

 ## Built With